 Do you want to get involved and give back this holiday season?
 It’s easy and oh-so rewarding.
 Here are some ways you can make this time of year meaningful and joyful for yourself and others.

 The Giving Tree

 From November 16 to December 4, residents can participate in a gift drive benefiting families of the Salvation Army.
 Go to the Overlook Clubhouse, pick up a gift tag for a child in need and return an unwrapped present with gift tag attached by December 4.
 We are also accepting wrapping paper donations.

 Vitalant blood drive

 On December 2, we are hosting a blood drive in partnership with Vitalant, a local blood donation center.
 What a meaningful opportunity to help save a life!
-For registration information, please visit the Sterling Ranch Community Authority Board event webpage.
+For registration information, please visit the Sterling Ranch Community Authority Board.